-file experiences in Microsoft Teams, consumer & enterprise versions of Microsoft Lists, and features for the Microsoft 365 suite.
+file experiences in Microsoft Teams, consumer & enterprise versions of Microsoft Lists, and several features for the Microsoft 365 suite.
+As a Manager, I was accountable to deliver high-quality products and to build a culture of design excellence and better craft.

 Video: My work on list views highlighted in the launch promo video